For this installation of Amsterdam Mama's Quick Guides, we're going to Edinburgh, Scotland -- a truly magical destination for families.

-- Pop in the National Museum of Scotland, a wonderful museum for adults and children.
-Don't miss the chiming of the Millenium Clock Tower, and the free Family Trails available.
+- Pop into the National Museum of Scotland, a wonderful museum for adults and children.
+Don't miss the chiming of the Millenium Clock Tower and the free Family Trails available.
 On your way, dog lovers will want to search for the Grey Friars Bobby.

 Make it Interesting:

 - Cadies and Witchery Tour: scary and fun evening walking tour (recommended for older kids, use discretion).